Generalist Practice Model Social Work

 The Importance of Ethical Considerations

-Ethical considerations are paramount in generalist practice.
+Ethical considerations are very important in generalist practice.
 Social workers must adhere to a strict code of ethics, balancing client self-determination with the need for safety and well-being.
 Key ethical considerations include:

 • Confidentiality: Protecting client information and maintaining confidentiality, except in cases of mandatory reporting (e.g., child abuse or neglect).